geminiplanetimager/gpi_pipeline/documentation/installation/relnotes.rst

 You may wish to skip ahead to  :ref:`configuring`.

-The next release of the GPI pipeline will probably be in early summer 2016.
+The next release of the GPI pipeline will probably be in early 2017.

 .. _version1.4.0:

 Version 1.4.0
 =========================================
-Released 2015 December ??, for Gemini 2015B
+Released 2016 June ?? , for Gemini 2016A

 * Enhancements/Additions to primitives and recipes: